Colorado bought a Denver railyard for $50 million. 3 years later, it could be sold

 “[The state’s] focus in the next year-and-a-half is making sure that we're doing everything we can out there to get the property to a point where we can make it viable for sale,” Piper Darlington, director of the Colorado Transportation Investment Office, which is managing Burnham Yard, told the state Transportation Commission last week.

-The state originally bought the site from the Union Pacific Railroad.
-The city of Denver would like to see it redeveloped into a neighborhood, a process that would take years.
+The state originally bought the site, which is shaped like a banana and dotted with aging historic railroad buildings, from the Union Pacific Railroad.
+Selling it again would take many months.
+Eventually, the city of Denver would like to see the property redeveloped into a neighborhood, a process that would take years.

 A map of the Burnham Yard site in Denver from a City of Denver presentation in May 2023.